-Evestor is an online broker that deals with trading and investments of capital and is based in Manchester, England.
-It was founded in 2017 by Anthony Morrow and Duncan Cameron.
-It is registered in England and Wales under the Company Registration Number 09407280; its registered address is WeWork St. Peter’s Square, 1 St. Peter’s Square, Manchester, M2 3DE.
+Evestor is an online broker that offers trading and capital investments, which is based in Manchester, England.
+It was founded in 2017 by Anthony Morrow and Duncan Cameron and is registered in England and Wales under the Company Registration Number 09407280.
+Its registered address is WeWork St. Peter’s Square, 1 St. Peter’s Square, Manchester, M2 3DE.

-The company, Evestor, is a trading style of OpenMoney Adviser Services Ltd, which is authorized and regulated by the Financial Conduct Authority.
-The company is with FCA number 676331.
+The company is the trading name of OpenMoney Adviser Services Ltd, which is authorized and regulated by the UK’s Financial Conduct Authority (FCA), under FCA license number 676331.

-- A friendly online interface that allows customers to interact with the company efficiently
+- A friendly online interface that allows customers to easily interact with the company

-- Minimal investment risks and well-outlined distribution of income
+- Minimal investment risk and well-defined distribution of income

-- Authorization by the Financial Conduct Authority (FCA).
+- Regulated by the Financial Conduct Authority (FCA)

 - No social media presence